- Acute vs. Chronic Inflammation

 However, you may not have known that most plastic food storage containers, as well as tap water and personal care products, are also full of pro-inflammatory toxins that can severely impact your health and well-being.

-My recommendation is to avoid all plastic food storage containers, to filter your drinking water, and to look for toxin-free personal care products.
+My recommendation is to avoid all plastic food storage containers, to filter your drinking water (we use a whole-house purification system), and to look for toxin-free personal care products.

 To learn more about why, check out my blog post detailing how xenoestrogens make you infertile and sick and watch my YouTube video that lists the non-toxic household products we use in our home.